 These perks can add up to hundreds of dollars of extra value, but only if you use them.
 When you’re looking at the complimentary extras during your credit card comparison, be realistic about whether or not you will be able to get value from these features so that they offset the cost of any fees.

-Make sure you consider these charges and when they could apply so that you know what other potential costs you may have to pay for any card you choose.
+Make sure you consider these charges and when they could apply, so that you know what other potential costs you may have to pay for the card you choose.

 From low rate and balance transfer options to rewards credit cards, super-premium platinum and black cards or those with no fees, there are credit cards available to suit almost anyone’s needs.
 Now that you understand more about the different factors that need to be considered, you can start comparing credit cards and apply for one that really works for you.

 * The credit card offers compared on this page are chosen from a range of credit cards finder.com.au has access to track details from and is not representative of all the products available in the market.
 Products are displayed in no particular order or ranking.
 The use of terms 'Best' and 'Top' are not product ratings and are subject to our disclaimer.
 You should consider seeking independent financial advice and consider your own personal financial circumstances when comparing cards.